wtsi-hgi/docker-icat/3.3.1/README.md

 # iRODS 3.3.1 Server
-This is an installation of a vanilla [iRODS 3.3.1](https://github.com/irods/irods-legacy) server that works out of the box.
+This is an Docker image of a vanilla [iRODS 3.3.1](https://github.com/irods/irods-legacy) server that works out of the box.

 The image is based off [that by agveapi](https://hub.docker.com/r/agaveapi/irods), with an additional fix for an issue